 Each law and treaty has its own unique purpose and uses permits in specific ways to protect species.
 Regulations contain information on the types of permits available, application procedures, and issuance criteria under a particular law or treaty.
-The General Permit Procedures regulations at 50 CFR Part 13 apply to all permits.
 Permits can serve as tools to gather, share, and use species data to monitor and manage plants and animals.

 Bald and Golden Eagle Protection Act (1940) protects eagles from commercial exploitation and safeguards their continued survival in the United States.
 Permits are issued for scientific, educational, and Indian religious purposes, depredation, and falconry (Golden Eagles).
 Contact Migratory Birds for more information.

 Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) (1975) monitors and regulates global trade in many species of animals and plants through a system of permits to ensure that commercial demand does not threaten their survival in the wild.
 Permits are issued for import, export, and re-export of listed species for commercial and noncommercial purposes.
 Contact Management Authority for most permits or contact Law Enforcement for export of hides of bobcat, river otter, Alaska lynx, Alaska brown bear, Alaska gray wolf, and American alligator and re-export of Appendix-II or -III wildlife.